-Last week Apple announced its fiscal fourth quarter results, setting another quarterly record amid a lot of concern on Wall Street about the standing of the tech industry.
-And as usual, I filled a bunch of numbers into a Number spreadsheet, ran my little chart script, and out popped out a bunch of colorful charts.
+Last week Apple announced its fiscal fourth quarter results, posting another flat sales quarter even as profits (and services revenue) continue to rise.
+And as usual, I filled a bunch of numbers into a Number spreadsheet, ran my little charting Automator app, and out popped out a bunch of colorful charts.

 It being the fiscal fourth quarter, of course, means it’s also the end of Apple’s fiscal year.
 And that gives me the opportunity to cart out a separate set of charts, ones that take the longer view and show the changes in Apple’s business over an entire year.

-Anyway, let’s dig in to the charts, starting with the big one, overall Apple revenue for the last 24 years:
+Let’s dig in to the charts, starting with the big one, overall Apple revenue for the last 25 years:

 Of course, the driver of half Apple’s revenue is the iPhone, so as the iPhone goes, so goes Apple: